Yamini2001/LeetCode-Solutions/README.md

 - Count Operations To Obtain Zero
 - Minimum Operations to Convert All Elements to Zero
 - Ones And Zeroes
+- Minimum Number of Operations to Make All Array Elements Equal to 1

 ## Maximum Subarray